Gigaspaces/xap-docs/site/content/xap/12.2/admin/the-sla-deterministic.markdown

 * Deterministic deployment supports only clusters with singe backup (X,1).
 * Deterministic deployment requires to set _max-instances-per-zone_ to 1.

-In the above example: max-instances-per-zone="A/1,B/1.
+In the above example: max-instances-per-zone="A/1,B/1".

 {{% note%}}
-The property 'com.gs.grid.gsm.provision.maxBackupDelay=10s' by default controls the delay until we instantiate a 'backup' space.
-This gives enough time for the first instance to be elected as a 'primary'.
+The property `com.gs.grid.gsm.provision.maxBackupDelay=10s` by default controls the delay until we instantiate a `backup` space.
+This gives enough time for the first instance to be elected as a `primary`.
 You may increase this delay, e.g. to "20s" (20 seconds) if your instance availability takes longer.
-Set this property in 'XAP_GSM_OPTIONS' environment variable.
+Set this property in `XAP_GSM_OPTIONS` environment variable.
 {{% /note %}}